-Through quality development, the canteen might become the school's flagship.
-The responsible persons for catering should initiate a joint development process towards health-promoting and more sustainable school catering.
-With the help of the criteria defined in the DGE-Quality Standard, all stakeholders are able to improve the quality of school meals gradually together.
+Through quality development, the menu might become the daycare centre's flagship.
+The responsible persons for catering should initiate a joint development process towards health-promoting and sustainable daycare catering.
+With the help of the criteria defined in the DGE-Quality Standard, all stakeholders are able to improve the quality of daycare meals gradually together.